SM 100D Fundamentals of College Mathematics

 3 credits (AS)

 This course features basic algebraic and logarithmic concepts necessary to prepare students for pre-calculus and statistics.
-Topics include algebraic fundamentals; rational expressions; exponents and radicals; linear, quadratic, polynomial, rational, logarithmic and exponential functions; introduction to function inverses; system of equations; matrices.
+Topics include algebraic fundamentals; rational expressions; exponents and radicals; linear, quadratic, polynomial, rational, logarithmic and exponential functions; introduction to function inverses; systems of equations; matrices.
 Applications are stressed throughout.
-(Offered fall and spring terms) Prerequisite: SM 099 or equivalent through placement testing or permission of the instructor
+(Offered fall and spring terms) Prerequisite: SM 100D or equivalent through placement testing.

 SM 163 Contemporary Mathematics